Ada-Developers-Academy/daily-curriculum/week7/weekly_overview.md

 In week 7 we will focus on reinforcing the major components of Rails.
 Each day we will have a lecture on a piece in order of the request cycle.
 We will also be working on [Congo](congo.md), an online webstore for independent merchants to sell their goods.

+For additional resources on the topics covered this week see [weekly resources](resources.md)

 ### Monday